LLNL/HPC-Tutorials/posix/what_is_a_thread.md

 ![Threads caption="TEST2"](images/thread.gif)
 **Threads within a unix process**

-Threads use and exist within these process resources, yet are able to be scheduled by the operating system and run as independent entities largely because they duplicate only the bare essential resources that enable them to exist as executable code.
+Threads use and exist within these process resources, yet are able to be scheduled by the operating system and run as independent entities.
+To accomplish this, threads only hold the bare essential resources that enable them to exist as executable code, such as:

-This independent flow of control is accomplished because a thread maintains its own:
 * Stack pointer
 * Registers
 * Scheduling properties (such as policy or priority)